akostrik/stage_telegram_python/README.md

 ## The limits related to Vue
 Vue supports web browsers compatible with ECMAScript 5

+## Other possible improvement
+Some othe feautres could be added, like:
+- notifications for exceptional analysis results;
+- detection of the first channel to spead information;
+- comparison of the rusults with other projects.

 ## Conceptual limits
-- The learning and the choice of the characteristics are founded on a human subjective opinion
+The learning and the choice of the characteristics are founded on a human subjective opinion.

-- The application may help to the malefactors to adjust propagandistic messages to make them pass unnoticed
+The application may help to the malefactors to adjust propagandistic messages to make them pass unnoticed.

-- The application doesn't aime at the deep causes of the propaganda
+The application doesn't aime at the deep causes of the propaganda.

 # Experimentations
 ## OpenAI experimentations